-Canon 1300D versus Canon 20D
+Canon 1300D vs 20D

 The Canon EOS 1300D (called Canon T6 in some regions) and the Canon EOS 20D are two digital cameras that were officially introduced, respectively, in March 2016 and August 2004.
 Both are DSLR (Digital Single Lens Reflex) cameras that are equipped with an APS-C sensor.
-The 1300D has a resolution of 17.9 megapixel, whereas the 20D provides 8.2 MP.
+The 1300D has a resolution of 17.9 megapixels, whereas the 20D provides 8.2 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon 20D is notably larger (17 percent) than the Canon 1300D.
 Moreover, the 20D is substantially heavier (59 percent) than the 1300D.
 In this context, it is worth noting that neither the 1300D nor the 20D are weather-sealed.